“I have refined you, but not as silver is refined. Rather, I have refined you in the furnace of suffering.“

 Furnace people are sovereignly brought to a place where they can minister the grace of God into desperate situations.
 We must convince ourselves, that furnace people have a gift.
 They have been through the worst.
 They may be battered and bruised.
 But they still stand.
 We must look to these who are the gracious agents of a loving God.

 Our brothers and sisters have carried the Word with wisdom and grace.
 They come to us, through the fire.
-Will we recognize them when they come?
+But will we receive them?

 “He will sit like a refiner of silver, burning away the dross.
 He will purify the Levites, refining them like gold and silver, so that they may once again offer acceptable sacrifices to the Lord.”